albonec/Wordle4Aunties/README.md

 ## Installation:

 Switch branches of the repository depending on which version you'd like to download (cheats or no cheats), and go to the releases section to obtain the respective Jarfile.
-Latest release has dropped support for cheats.

 ##### — made with &#128150; by albonec